1. Lord Wellesley became Governor-General of India in ___________.

 Explanation: It was set up in Calcutta by Lord Wellesley.

-14. The Directors of the Company opposed Fort William College because:
+14. The Directors of the Company opposed Fort William College because___________.

 A) It was too costly